AdobeDocs/commerce-cloud-service.en/help/cloud-guide/release-notes/cloud-patches.md

 Release date: May 21, 2024

--  **Support for PHP 8.3** — Composer packages version compatibility errors for php 8.3
+-  **Support for PHP 8.3**—This patch resolves compatibility errors between php 8.3 and the composer package version.

 ## v1.0.26